Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

 \paragraph{Pragmatic Style Modeling.}

-For stylistically salient characters, pragmatic preferences are often pronounced.
-Instead of sequentially predicting pragmatic styles—which may propagate errors—a \textbf{style profile} is constructed as a soft conditioning signal.
-This profile encodes the global distribution of pragmatic tendencies inferred from the character corpus, enabling large language models to dynamically select appropriate pragmatic strategies.
+While lexical and syntactic features capture surface-level style markers, pragmatic tendencies (personality traits, emotional tone, social stance) determine \emph{how} a character expresses meaning beyond word choice and sentence structure.
+Rather than sequentially predicting pragmatic styles---which may propagate errors---a style profile is constructed as a soft conditioning signal encoding the global distribution of pragmatic tendencies inferred from the character corpus.
+As the ablation study confirms (\S\ref{sec:ablation}), pragmatic features provide fine-grained refinements ($\Delta = -0.025$) that complement the dominant lexical component rather than acting as an independent primary driver of style transfer.

-To ensure the reliability of these profiles, we trained a Context-Aware Style Refiner (details in Appendix~\ref{app:style_refiner}) to correct noisy pseudo-labels via clustering-based prototypes.
-The refiner is applied to MuICE, Hutao in ChatHaruhi~\cite{li2023chatharuhi}, and counselors from PsyDTCorpus~\cite{xie-etal-2025-psydt}, yielding distinct pragmatic distributions (Appendix~\ref{app:style_refiner}, Section~\ref{sec:pragmatic_profiles}, Table~\ref{tab:pragmatic_profiles}).
-These results demonstrate that the proposed approach effectively differentiates highly stylized characters from neutral professional roles, providing a reliable foundation for downstream generation experiments.
+Initial pragmatic labels are obtained via clustering-based heuristics on character utterances, which may introduce label noise under low-resource conditions.
+To improve reliability, we train a Context-Aware Style Refiner (Appendix~\ref{app:style_refiner}) that corrects pseudo-labels via prototype-guided refinement.